-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2019

-OR

-TRANSITION REPORT UNDER SECTION 13 OF 15(d) OR THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number 001-36075

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation)

-20-8447886 (IRS Employer Identification No.)

-420 Stevens Avenue, Suite 370, Solana Beach, CA (Address of principal executive offices)

-92075 (Zip Code)

-Registrant's telephone number, including area code: (858) 345-1494

-Securities registered pursuant to Section 12(b) of the Exchange Act

-Title of each class Common Stock, par value \$0.0001 per share Trading symbol EVOK Name of each exchange on which registered The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submi Regulation S-T (§232.405 of this chapter) during the pre files).
-Yes $\boxtimes$ No $\square$ 5 5 1 1 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company $\times$
+(Mark One) ☑ QUARTERLY REPORT PURSUAN' 1934 Г TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 7 For the quarterly period ended June OR 30, 2019 ☐ TRANSITION REPORT UNDER SE CTION 13 OF 15(d) OR THE EXCHANGE ACT OF 1934 Commission File Number 001-30 6075 OKE PHARM A • Delaware (State or other jurisdiction of incorporation) - 20-8447886 (IRS Employer Identification No.) 420 Stevens Avenue, Suite 370, Solan (Address of principal executive of 92075 (Zip Code) 's telephone number, including area c Title of each class Common Stock, par value \$0.0001 per share Trading symbol EVOK Name of each exchange on which registered The Nasdaq Capital Market ection 13 or 15(d) of the Securities Exchange Act of 1934 file such reports), and (2) has been subject to such filing ata File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such Regulation S-1 (§232.405 of this chapter) during the p files).
+Yes $oxtimes$ No $oxtimes$ , , files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a larg emerging growth company.
+See the definitions of "larg e accelerated filer, an accelerated filer, a n non-accelerated filer, a smaller reporting company, or an "smaller reporting company," and "emerging growth com pany files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a largenerging growth company.
+See the definitions of "largin Rule 12b-2 of the Exchange Act: Large accelerated filer □ e accelerated filer, an accelerated filer, a "smaller reporting company," and "emerging growth com Accelerated filer files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large emerging growth company.
+See the definitions of "largin Rule 12b-2 of the Exchange Act: Large accelerated filer □ Non-accelerated filer ⊠ e accelerated filer, an accelerated filer, a "smaller reporting company," and "emerging growth com files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a largemerging growth company.
+See the definitions of "largin Rule 12b-2 of the Exchange Act: Large accelerated filer 🖂 Non-accelerated filer 🖾 Emerging growth company 🗆 If an emerging growth company, indicate by check ma e accelerated filer, an accelerated filer, a e accelerated filer," "accelerated filer, " rk if the registrant has elected not to use "smaller reporting company," and "emerging growth com Accelerated filer Smaller reporting company the extended transition period for complying with any new files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a largemerging growth company.
+See the definitions of "largin Rule 12b-2 of the Exchange Act: Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ e accelerated filer, an accelerated filer, a e accelerated filer," "accelerated filer, " rk if the registrant has elected not to use ant to Section 13(a) of the Exchange Ac Accelerated filer Accelerated filer Smaller reporting company the extended transition period for complying with any new t. □

-Emerging growth company $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of October 31, 2019, the registrant had 24,231,914 shares of common stock outstanding.